indico/indico-user-docs/user_guide/vidyo.md

 # Create or Join a Vidyo room via Indico

-In the managemenent page of your event click on _Videoconference_ under the tab _Services_ on the left banner.
+In the managemenent page of your Indico event click on _Videoconference_ under the tab _Services_ on the left banner.

 ![](/assets/vidyo_find.png)